Blog

 Marketing restrictions

 The HIPAA Privacy Rule has been amended by the Omnibus Rule to create tighter restrictions on the use of PHI for marketing purposes.
-For instance, if a third party, such as a pharmaceutical company, is compensating a covered entity for any given communication while promoting its own product, then patient authorization is required.
+If a third party, such as a pharmaceutical company, is compensating a covered entity for any given communication while promoting its own product, then patient authorization is required.
 This empowers individuals to control how their PHI is used.

 Reasonable disclosures